jiahaog/UltimateWhiteboard/README.md

 UltimateWhiteboard
 ==================
-A virtual whiteboard universal iOS application for, but not limited to the Ultimate Frisbee Sport.
+An universal iOS application designed to act as a virtual whiteboard for the Ultimate Frisbee Sport.
 Animations made with [Facebook's Pop animation framework](https://github.com/facebook/pop)

 ## Functions